Yunuuuu/BPCellsArray/README.md

 Bioconductor single-cell workflow.

-Almost all operations in `BPCells` are lazy, which means that no real work is performed on matrix or fragment objects until the result needs to be returned as an R object or written to disk.
+Almost all operations in `BPCells` are lazy, which means that no real work is performed on `BPCellsMatrix` objects until the result needs to be returned as an R object or written to disk.
 And most operations have been optimized by `c++` or `c`.
+Although `DelayedArray` package provides block processing for most usual operations, `BPCellsArray` re-dispatch these methods to use the optimized methods in BPCells.

 Here is a summarized delayed operations in BPCells: